 NBCF offers virtual and in-person support groups for breast cancer patients and survivors.
 Click here to learn more about NBCF support groups.

-During her treatment, Trisha’s patient navigator, Tina, provided Trisha a lifeline.
+During her treatment, Trisha’s patient navigator, Tina, provided Trisha with a lifeline.
 Trisha says, “The most important thing was my patient navigator.
 She walked me through it.
 Every crazy question [I had] was not crazy to her.
 And I had a lot of them!
 She really just calmed my nerves and held my hand.
 I called her my guardian angel.
 She was there for everything.”

 Through our partner facilities, NBCF provides patient navigation services to help women navigate the complex cancer care system.
 Click here to search for a partner facility in your area.